Do 80% of S. Africans regularly consult traditional healers? The claim is falseComments 11

 A 30-year-old claim

-The trail ends there.
-Bannerman provided no evidence, no references and no data to support his claim.
 But somehow, like many such claims, it took on a life of its own.
 The WHO’s propensity to recycle research in report after report may have helped.

 The only thing that has changed over the past three decades is the wording used by those making the claim.
 While the 2008 fact sheet states that in some Asian and African countries, 80% of the population is dependent on traditional medicine for their primary health care, the Traditional Medicine Strategy document suggests that 80% of the African population uses traditional medicine to “help meet their health care needs.”
 The 2011 progress report claims that “traditional medicine is the first source of health care for about 80% of the population in developing countries”.